mashery/wordpress-plugin/README.md

-# Mashery Wordpress Integration Project
+# Mashery Wordpress Developer Portal & CMS

 This project aims to integrate the latest version of Wordpress with Mashery's API Management Service.
 It is composed of three parts: